placidanomaly/HPPrimeSightReduction/README.md

 1. To run the program, highlight the **Sight Reduction** program and press the **Run** soft key.

-1. Reset all previous calculations by running **RESET_SIGHTS** in the **Sight Reduction** program.
+1. Reset all previous observations and calculations by running **RESET_SIGHTS** in the **Sight Reduction** program.

 ![Sight Reduction programs](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sightreductionprograms.png)

 3. Enter a new observation: select **SIGHT** and press the **Enter** soft key.

-4. Select an observation register for this observation, let's say **1** for this first one, and hit the **OK** soft key.
-(The program can store up to 10 different observations, each resulting in a line of position, and they are accessed by that number.)
+4. The program can store up to 10 different observations, each resulting in a line of position, and they are accessed by an LOP register number from 1 to 10.
+Select an LOP register for this observation, let's say **1** for this first one, and hit the **OK** soft key.

 ![Observation register selection](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_input1.png)